-interactive software, ipads, projector
+interactive software, tablets, monitors, projector

-[help me know the truth] is a participatory artwork in which visitors to Monsters of the Machine become a part of the work across the exhibition.
+[help me know the truth] is a participatory artwork in which visitors become part of the work across the exhibition.
 Participants first snap a digital portrait at a small photo booth at the entrance to the show, and their images are used in the work.
 In the gallery, participants can choose between two slightly altered portraits to match the text label shown on digital devices.
-By selecting the slight variations of the images over time, differing facial features emerge that reveal larger unconscious beliefs about facial features or tendencies related to culture and identity.
+By selecting slight variations of the images over time, differing facial features emerge that reveal larger unconscious beliefs about facial features or tendencies related to culture and identity.
 The project uses a process called “reverse correlation” from computational neuroscience to capture these beliefs.

-Monsters of the Machine exhibition, 18 November 2016 – May 2017 Laboral Art Center Asturias Spain
+Monsters of the Machine exhibition, 18 November 2016 – August 2017 Laboral Art Center Asturias Spain

 Jared Segal, Ron Dotsch whose reverse correlation software was adapted for this project, Danielle Taylor, and Sukie Punjasthitkul